sefk/sefk.github.io/stories/tools.md

 .. date: 2015/04/28 1:00
 -->

-Here's a rundown of the tools that I use day in and day out.
+Here's a rundown of what I use all the live-long day.

 <h2>Editors</h2>